Police investigating after 2 men found dead inside Arkansas home

 Police are investigating the deaths of two men whose bodies were found inside a Jonesboro home Wednesday night.

-Authorities arrived at a house in the 200 block of North Miller Street shortly before 9 p.m. after a relative of one of the victims discovered the two bodies and contacted police, said Jonesboro Police Department spokesman Paul Holmes.
+Jonesboro police officials said in a news release that the victims, 57-year-old Kenny Coleman and 52-year-old Charles Jones, appear to have died from gunshot wounds.
+Their bodies have been sent to the state Crime Laboratory.

-The two men, who have not been named by police, were dead when the officers arrived, Holmes said.
-Their suspected cause of death has not been released.
+The relationship between the two men was not stated in the news release.

-As of 9 a.m.
-Thursday, no suspects had been arrested, and police did not have information on a motive, Holmes said.
+Authorities arrived at a house in the 200 block of North Miller Street shortly before 9 p.m. after a relative of one of the victims discovered the bodies and called police, said Jonesboro Police Department spokesman Paul Holmes.

 ADVERTISEMENT